boufnichel/Groovy-snippet/README.md

-# Groovy-snippet
+# Groovy-snippets

-my groovy snippets mostly used !
+My groovy snippets mostly used !

-+ multithreader.template.groovy : template to start multithreading on a list on items
+#multithreader.template.groovy : template to start multithreading on a list on items
     - override the method loadData to load your data
     - override the method doTask to specify the thread task then enjoy : let's the script do the rest for you !